1989 Tiananmen Square protests and massacre: Chang'an Avenue

-On 5 June 1989, The Wall Street Journal reported: "As columns of tanks and tens of thousands of soldiers approached Tiananmen, many troops were set on by angry mobs who screamed, 'Fascists'.
+On 5 June 1989, The Wall Street Journal reported on the fighting: "As columns of tanks and tens of thousands of soldiers approached Tiananmen, many troops were set on by angry mobs who screamed, 'Fascists'.
 Dozens of soldiers were pulled from trucks, severely beaten, and left for dead.
 At an intersection west of the square, the body of a young soldier, who had been beaten to death, was stripped naked and hung from the side of a bus.
 Another soldier's corpse was strung up at an intersection east of the square."